redhat-cop/monitoring/grafana/generic/configure-grafana-datasource/README.md

 setup-grafana-datasource
 ========================

-This role will configure Openshift operated prometheus datasources.
+This role will configure grafana datasources.
 It iterates over hostgroups grafana_prometheus_datasoources and grafana_cloudwatch_datasources

 Requirements
 ------------